Vrangz/player-management/README.md

 git clone https://github.com/Vrangz/player-manager.git
 ```

-You can use already prepared scripts in /script directory.
+You can use already prepared scripts in `script` directory.
 To run the application call

 ```
 ./scripts/run.sh